GlebSa/entity_locker/README.md

 acquire of lock for another id will be rejected

 Implemented for demo purposes
-there are some simplifications, in result is a small possibility of a memory leak due remove ReentrantLock, and a small probability of failure when obtaining a lock due to protection against deadlocks
+there are some simplifications, in result is a small possibility of a memory leak due remove ReentrantLock

 #Not implemented
 Bonus requirements IV and V